stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ++++++++++++

-Depending on the function space a field lives on, the field data value at a point can be a scalar or a vector (see :ref:`dynamo0.3-function-space` for the list of scalar and vector function spaces).
+Depending on the function space a field lives on, the field data value at a point can be a scalar or a vector (see :ref:`lfric-function-space` for the list of scalar and vector function spaces).
 There is an additional option, called a *field vector*, to represent a bundle of either scalar- or vector-valued fields.